Marianne Argy Flashes The Flesh In A Skimpy Bikini On Instagram

 Instagram model Marianne Argy went online on Sunday morning and posted a new bikini picture on her page to tease her legions of ardent admirers.

-In the snap, the model could be seen rocking a tiny, white printed bikini that perfectly accentuated her enviable figure.
+In the snap, the model could be seen rocking a tiny, printed bikini that perfectly accentuated her enviable figure.
 The short bikini top not only enabled the hottie to show off an ample amount of cleavage but the risque ensemble also drew viewers’ attention toward the model’s taut stomach and slender legs.

 Staying true to form, the stunner opted for a full face of makeup.
 The application included a sand-colored foundation that not only perfectly matched the model’s skin but it also gave her face a flawless finish.
 She dusted her cheeks with a brown blusher that accentuated her cheekbones, while she opted for a nude-pink lipstick and a slick of gloss.
 The model chose a gray eyeshadow and finished her makeup with defined eyebrows.
 The hottie also painted her nails with a white polish to ramp up the glam.